Jason Zachary

-Jason K. Zachary is a Republican member of the Tennessee State House of Representatives representing District 14 of Knox County.
+Jason K. Zachary is an American politician.
+A Republican, he represents District 14 (Knox County) in the Tennessee State House of Representatives.

 Background

-Jason Zachary was born on June 29, 1977 to his mother Pamela D. Zachary and father Richard K. Zachary and moved with his parents to Knoxville, Tennessee at age 15 during 1992.
+Jason Zachary was born on June 29, 1977, to his mother Pamela D. Zachary and father Richard K. Zachary and moved with his parents to Knoxville, Tennessee, at age 15 during 1992.
 Richard Zachary is the CEO of Americomm, Inc. and founded this business during 1994.
 Americomm, Inc. was first registered with the Tennessee Secretary of State as a For-profit Corporation - Domestic on April 1, 2014.

 Zachary graduated from Farragut High School and later completed an associate degree in Marketing during 1996 from Pellissippi State Community College at Hardin Valley, Tennessee, located in the northwest section of Knox County, Tennessee.
 Zachary briefly attended the University of Tennessee sports management program but did not complete the requirements for a degree.

 Zachary married to wife Holly during 2000 and acquired an ownership interest in his father's Americomm, Inc. business during that same year.